mek4nr/django-smooth-perms/docs/model.rst

 * **change_permissions** - Needed to add/remove permissions for the object
 * **delete_permissions** - Needed to delete permissions for the object

 But you can create your own permission.
-See bellow
+See below

 Create a custom permission
 --------------------------